What Causes Obesity

 The significant differences between the Pima Indians in Mexico and Arizona may illustrate how lifestyle can contribute to obesity in people with body compositions that efficiently store fat.
 Plus, the United States can be a haven for convenient fast-food options, large meal portions, very little meal planning structure, snacks that are high-calorie and high-fat, sugar-filled sodas, and lack of good exercise that can all add to hereditary factors underlying obesity.

-If you would like more information on obesity, or if you would like to discuss weight loss treatment options, such as gastric bypass, gastric banding or sleeve gastrectomy, with one of the team members here at Texas Laparoscopic Consultants, please contact us today at 713-264-8024.
+If you would like more information on obesity, or if you would like to discuss weight loss treatment options, such as gastric bypass, gastric banding or sleeve gastrectomy, with one of the team members here at Texas Laparoscopic Consultants, a partner of Nobilis Health, please contact us today at 713-264-8024.

 - BMI < 20